sajeebchandradas/Bachelor-Thesis/README.md

 📄 Thesis Structure

 The detailed design principles, parametric studies, simulation results, and performance analysis for each antenna are available in the respective chapters of the thesis.

+This project was originally developed in 2022 as part of my Bachelor thesis.
+The GitHub repository was recreated later.